TomHottentot/pastas/doc/userguide/faqs.rst

 Pastas is not an acronym for something.
 That is why it is not written as PASTAS.
 However, we like a good pasta every once in a while, and as that name was already taken in the Python Packaging Index, we chose for Pastas as the name of the package.

+.. rubric:: I can now make a simple model, how do I evaluate different stresses and responses?

+- Evaluating models generally requires some experience.
+For Dutch users there is guideline Handleiding Tijdreeksanalyse (`STOWA rapport nr.
+32 <https://www.stowa.nl/ publicaties/handleiding-voor-het-uitvoeren-van-tijdreeksanalyses>`_).
+- The the corresponding notebooks have been translated to english and can be found here  `Time Series Analysis Manual <https://pastas.readthedocs.io/ stable/examples/index.html#time-series-analysis-manual>`